icecream17/icecream17.github.io/SECURITY.md

 | Aargh         | Probably won't be closed for awhile... |
 | Working on it | TODO: |
 | Done          | Yas |

+## stuff/stuff folder

+If there's a problem in there, you can fix it yourself.
+See the folder readme for more information